Run a photoshoot

 Find your model/s

 - Find the right models for your photoshoot whether that be our students, staff or alumni.
-If you’ve thought careful about your purpose, this will help here
+If you’ve thought careful about your purpose, this will help with identifying suitable models

 - You may wish to contact staff or alumni directly, or put out a call through student clubs and societies or groups for volunteers